Technology

 Translation toward medical devices

-Early consideration is given to clinical workflows, usability, safety, manufacturability, and exploitation pathways, reducing downstream risk and supporting progression toward clinical validation.
+Early consideration is given to clinical workflows, usability, safety, and exploitation pathways, reducing downstream risk and supporting progression toward clinical validation.

 Technology disclosure and scope